yzion10/Python_Git_Jenkins_Docker_K8S_Project/README.md

 2. Minikube running
 3. Existing repo on Docker hub
 4. Existing credentials user in Jenkins (for Docker HUB connection).
-5. run minikube tunnel (on cmd\git-bash run: "minikube tunnel")
+5. run minikube tunnel (on cmd\git-bash run: "minikube tunnel") - see documetation about minikube tunnel to LoadBalancer at https://minikube.sigs.k8s.io/docs/handbook/accessing/

 **It combined the following files:**